Double White Dwarf Tides with Multi-messenger Measurements: Mock Parameter Inference

 where $\ell_{i,b}$ is given by

 In the above expression, $a$ is the binary semi-major axis, $\iota$ is the orbital inclination, and $u_{i,b}$ and $\tau_{i,b}$ are the linear limb darkening parameter and gravity darkening parameter, respectively, for star $i$ and photometric band $b$.
+As discussed in the previous paragraph, $q_{\rm dummy}$ is a phenomenological dummy variable used in place of the physical mass ratio $q$.
 We use the same linear limb darkening parameters as used in the transit expressions, and we calculate the gravity darkening coefficients using Equation 10 of \cite{limb_darkening}, using $\beta=0.25$ and the center of each photemetric band as the observed wavelength.

+It is important to note that the inclination is used to compute the duration of the eclipse, which factors into the functional forms of $S_1(\phi)$ and $S_2(\phi)$.
+The inclination $\iota$ affects the eclipse duration, so it is not degenerate with $q_{\rm dummy}$.

 Finally, the photometric effect of WDs irradiating each other needs to be accounted for.
 Strictly speaking, this effect is not independent of the other effects we have considered as it creates temperature variation on the WD surface.
 Codes such as \texttt{ellc} have been developed to precisely calculate the full effect of this \cite{ellc}.
 Crudely speaking, this effect ends up looking very similar to a sinusoid with the same period as the orbit \cite{7minDWD}.
 In order to simply account for the degeneracy that this effect has with the others, we use this approximation with a simple phenomenological amplitude $A_{\rm irr}$ to complete our simple lightcurve model: